Consumer Medicine Information

 Your doctor will discuss the risks and benefits of using DEPO-MEDROL when breastfeeding.

-3.you have allergies to any other medicines or any other substances such as foods, preservatives or dyes.
+3. you have allergies to any other medicines or any other substances such as foods, preservatives

 underactive thyroid gland

 disease of the bowel, e.g., ulcerative colitis or diverticulitis

 emotional problems or mental disorder

 problems with your heart, including high blood pressure or congestive heart failure

 seizure disorders e.g. epilepsy